 "How about starting the ball rolling for an International Mink Show for 1932, to be held in one of the central states or provinces?
 This would give all breeders an equal chance to exhibit without entailing any great transportation expenses.
 Should this appeal to you, may I suggest publishing a questionnaire i.e., number of entries, etc. To get the feeling of the breeders and ask the breeders to do likewise."

 (Author's Note: This show was a victim of the depression.
 It did not occur.)

 "Regarding the second point:- The iodine content of the air (if any) and water is decidedly lacking.
-With the exception of kelp, aquatic vegetation such as dulce, usually rich in iodine, are practically unknown.
+Except for kelp, aquatic vegetation such as dulce, usually rich in iodine, are practically unknown.
 Compare this with the Atlantic coast.

 "According to medical authorities, goitre, which is due to lack of iodine is more prevalent here than elsewhere in Canada.
-This not withstanding the fact that most vegetables consumed by the people are produced on reclaimed tide-flats, the iodine content of which should be much higher than ordinary agricultural soil.
-"Mr. Gadsden's ranch in Montana is approximately 1,000 miles from the coast, and at an altitude of 5,300 feet above sea level.
-Sea air containing iodine is nil, yet pelts from both our ranches will intersort into garment lots.
+This even though most vegetables consumed by the people are produced on reclaimed tide-flats, the iodine content of which should be much higher than ordinary agricultural soil.
+"Mr Gadsden's ranch in Montana is approximately 1,000 miles from the coast, and at an altitude of 5,300 feet above sea level.
+Sea air containing iodine is nil, yet pelts from both our ranches will interest into garment lots.

 "It has long been my contention that, assuming the desirable characteristics are in the mink to start with, they can be brought into the pelt, under any moderate climate conditions.
 On the other hand, no one can put a good pelt on a mink of naturally poor quality, even if he ranched in the shadow of the north pole.